Use templated letters to take action on payment and regulatory issues impacting your practice.

 Open Comment Opportunities

-APTA will submit comments, and we encourage individuals to also comment using standard template letter.
+APTA will provide comments, and we encourage individuals to submit comments independently using APTA's specific template letter.

 General Template Letter